tianhao-ai/COMP90024-ASMT1-Social-Media-Analytics/README.md

 (Note: it might be return a <job_n_error.txt>, if some error is raised)

-As last, we prepare a file call <visualization.ipynb>, you could run from top to down to see how the <twitterSearch.py> performs in <bigTwitter.json>, which is a 18.79GB+ Json files.(Note: you might not access this file if you doesn't have access to Spartan)
+As last, we prepare a file call <visualization.ipynb>, you could run from top to down to see how the <twitterSearch.py> performs in <bigTwitter.json>, which is a 18.79GB+ Json files.(Note: you might not access to smallTwitter.json and bigTwitter.json file if you doesn't have access to Spartan)

 You also could check the <mpi_pipeline.png> and <report.pdf> to help understand this task